Psychology Student Groups

 The Action for Inclusion, Diversity, and Equity Committee (AIDE)

-The AIDE committee is a group of graduate Psychology students at Okanagan campus who are working towards addressing issues of diversity and discrimination in academia and the field of psychology.
-This includes addressing barriers to on campus services, ensuring equal opportunities for undergraduate and graduate students in psychology, and implementing diversity, inclusion and equity training.
+The AIDE Committee is a group of graduate students and faculty in the Psychology Department at UBC Okanagan who are working towards addressing issues of equity, diversity, and inclusion in academia and the field of psychology.
+This includes addressing barriers to on campus services, ensuring equal opportunities for undergraduate and graduate students in psychology, improving access to admission and research training for underrepresented students (e.g., international, low-income, and Indigenous students), and implementing diversity, inclusion, and equity training within the Department.
+AIDE is committed to providing long-term advocacy and support for diversity, equity, and inclusion-related initiatives within the Psychology Department and the wider campus community.

 Blog: blogs.ubc.ca/aide